daruan-rst/Certified-AWS-Developer-Associate-Notes/4 - AWS Fundamentals ELB ASG/30 - Application Load Balancer.md

 - Each target group has **health checks** to ensure traffic only goes to healthy instances.
 - This enables **independent microservices** (e.g., user service and search service) to coexist behind the same ALB.
 - The ALB uses **routing rules** to direct traffic based on the **URL path** (e.g., `/user`, `/search`).

+## Target Health & Failover
+- ALB continuously monitors registered targets with **health checks**.
+- If a target (e.g., an EC2 instance) becomes unhealthy or is stopped:
+  - ALB automatically stops routing traffic to it.
+  - When the target recovers and passes health checks again, ALB resumes sending traffic.
+- Demonstrated by stopping/starting EC2 instances — traffic seamlessly shifted to healthy targets.

 ## Target Groups
 - EC2 instances (can be managed by an Auto Scaling Group) – HTTP